Bard-Robotics/ChineseCheckers/README.md

 If the token doesn't match the player whose turn it is, or if the game is over or hasn't started, returns `403`.
 If the specified move is illegal, returns `400`.
 On success, returns `200` and no body.

+## Python Library

+Another way to use this library is to run offline CPU tournaments.

+There is a minimax agent class that you can inherit from and define your own heuristic, move ordering, etc.
+We use `cffi` to optimize the game class so that minimax can run at a decent speed.
+Specifically, determining the legal moves requires the a tree search, so we have implemented this function in C.